IBM/tsdepend/CONTRIBUTING.md

 Use `git commit -s` to commit your changes.
 We're using commitizen to make sure the commit message format fits our requirements.
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

+---

+## Releases

+Every PR that gets merged will automatically be released to the public npm registry.
+To make sure this works correctly, please use the meaningful commit messages.
+The Changelog is also automatically generated and published to the repositories release page.